MartynRoberts/FrontEndDoc-JDSportsFashionPlc/README.md

     }

     /* good */
-    .video {
-      margin-top: 1em;
-    }
+    .video{margin-top:1em}
     ```

-  - Always start a new line for each selector and declaration.
+  - You may start a new line for each selector and declaration.

     ```css
     /* bad */